phamttrung/Multiple-Tomcat-Instances-in-a-single-port/README.md

 Multipe Tomcat instances in a single port pros vs cons:
   * pros:
-    * deployment of different stages of software (such as development, testing and production) on the same server
+    * deployment of different stages of software (such as development, testing and production) on the same server, no need different VM
+	* no need to host multiple domains for different web applications such as big organizationand each depertment want to have and control their website
+	* solve the limited amount of concurrency, common libraries can be shared
   * cons:
-    *
+    * webapps installed multiple times
+	* one malfunctioning application can take down the whole server

 ##How to set multiple Tomcat instances on a single port on Windows

-Brief step by step guide to install and configure
+Brief step by step guide to install and configure: virtual host, apache httpd server, tomcat, mod_jk connector